WebReflection/buffered-clone/SPECIFICATIONS.md

 Whenever enabled or desired as feature, *recursion* requires tracking of, at least, non primitive values such as *arrays* or *object* (dictionaries).

-> ℹ️ **Note**
-> All unique types work as a standalone entity, hence any of these could be recursive.
+> 𝒊 **Note**: all unique types work as a standalone entity, hence any of these could be recursive.
 Strings as *key* can be used as *values* too and the same goes for *numbers* and everything else.
-It does not matter where these have been seen for the very first time, it matters that pointing at that very specific index will produce again the exact same identical value and that's where the simplicity of this protocol shine.
+It does not matter where these have been seen for the very first time, it matters that pointing at that very specific index will produce again the exact same identical value and that's where the simplicity of this protocol shines.

 A *recursive* type is nothing more than its *type* plus a number that points at the current "*buffer index*" while *encoding*.